steglasaurous/universal-song-overlay/README.md

 For 2-PC setups, you need to configure Audio Trip to run its websocket server externally so your stream PC can connect to it.

 1. Download this config file to your computer: [StatServer.cfg](docs/audio-trip/StatServer.cfg)
-2. Press Windows+R to open the run dialog, and paste this into it to open your Audio Trip data folder:
+2. Press Windows+R to open the run dialog, and paste in the following to open your Audio Trip data folder:

 ```
 %USERPROFILE%\AppData\LocalLow\Kinemotik Studios\Audio Trip
 ```

-3. Copy the file you just downloaded into this folder.
+3. Copy the StatServer.cfg file you just downloaded into this folder.

 ## Boombox